pfdamasceno/cortography/cortical.md

 -----------------------------------------
 ### Mindboggle 101 (Klein 2012)

 The Mindboggle 101 dataset consists of 101 labeled brain images that have been manually labeled largely following the Desikan protocol.
-It also consists of a group-level parcellation atlas which has been included into Lead-DBS for connectomic analyses.

 _How to obtain the atlas:_